 - This session is an opportunity for universities, industry, schools, or community organisations to pose real life design challenges and lead student through the design process to ideate and present possible solutions.

 The aim of the DigiDesign Mini-workshop session is for students/teachers/organisations to share some of their great STEAM and entrepreneurial activities and ideas with students and teachers.
 What creative and innovative things are you doing in your school / organisation?
 What do you want to share with others?
-You could even include videos, experiments, anything that will leave people with ideas to try in their own schools.
+You could include videos, experiments, anything that will leave people with ideas to try in their own schools.

 - Presented by attending students / teachers / universities / sponsors / organisations